 Check out website/ Facebook page or email for meeting times and events.

 Lutheran Campus Ministry seeks to meet the needs of students, staff and faculty while also reaching out with the message of the Gospel.
-We encourage growth trough Bible studies, worship, social activities, an annual ski trip and service projects.
+We encourage growth trough Bible studies, worship, social activities.
 We also look for ways that students can develop stronger character and leadership skills.
 Our lounge in room 112 is a great place for students to unwind between classes.
-We have snacks and soft drinks available at low cost in our small kitchen in the back.
-LCM sponsors a weekly luncheon provided by local churches every Monday from 11:30 to 1:00 p.m. during the Fall and Spring semesters.
-All students of UH are welcome!
+We have free lunch for all the students of UH on Thursdays (11:30am – 1:30pm).
 Stop by anytime.

 The purpose of RUF is to build a community on the Houston campus that reaches students of divergent beliefs and doubts with the message of the gospel and equips them to love and serve Jesus and his church.

-Purpose: The Bridge is a brand new campus ministry at the University of Houston.
-Started through the United Methodist Church, our purpose is simple: to make disciples of Jesus Christ by connecting campus, community, and Christ.
+The Wesley Foundation at the University of Houston started through the United Methodist Church, purpose is simple: to make disciples of Jesus Christ by connecting campus, community, and Christ.

 Our Weekly Schedule: